-During the more than 100 years of construction different architects participated in the design of the building and with 3 different styles: baroque, rococo, and neoclassical.
+During the more than 100 years of construction, different architects participated in the design of the building with 3 different styles: baroque, rococo, and neoclassical.

 The original plans included building a tower higher than the one of Seville´s cathedral, but due to financial problems in the later stage of the construction, the plans were reshaped.

 Interior and chapels in Cadiz´s cathedral

 It has a nave and two aisles, separated by bundles of columns, a dome over the crossing, and baroque furnishings, which include beautiful chair stalls that arrive from the Charterhouse of Seville.